codetheorist/webpack-deploy/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

+# build for production and deploy the build to `gh-pages` branch
+npm run deploy

 # run unit tests
 npm run unit